Most Popular JMS Interview Questions and Answers for Fresher and Experienced professionals:

 Q #2) What are the types of communication provided by JMS?
 Explain in detail.

-Reliable: Here the message is sent to the client application once the API protocol ensures the availability of the receiver application is noted.
+- Reliable: Here the message is sent to the client application once the API protocol ensures the availability of the receiver application.

 Q #3) What is the number of messaging models available on JMS?

 Answer: Specifically, there are two types of model provided by JMS:

 Point to Point: As the name itself suggests it is a one to one messaging mechanism, where the sender sends a message to a single receiver.
 The message is available to the receiver application once it’s ready and until then the message is stored in the queue.

 The most important part of it is there are zero dependencies with respect to time between both the sender and the receiver application.